DorageSid/Note-It-Down/README.md

 ## Contact

-If you have any questions or suggestions regarding the "WANDERLUST" travel website, feel free to reach out to me:
+If you have any questions or suggestions feel free to reach out to me:

 - Linkedein: https://www.linkedin.com/in/siddhi-dorage-a785701b2/
 - GitHub: https://github.com/DorageSid